There are many cookie-cutter real estate letter templates and samples that you can get for free or pay for.

 In that case, the fair housing act may be violated.

 There were already legal proceedings because of violations like that, such as in Oregon.

 Love letters were first banned, and then the ban was again suspended. (source) So, some legal back and forth was going on there.

 Nevertheless, you can see that this is kind of a risky area, and therefore realtors are generally advised against delivering real estate love letters.

 Let’s get back to marketing basics here.

 The only reason for the existence of love letters is to stand out in some way or form (like every good marketing campaign should).

-Luckily, and thanks to human creativity, there are many other ways you can stand out with sellers in an advantageous position, such as is the case of the current low-inventory market.
+Luckily, and thanks to human creativity, you can stand out with sellers in an advantageous position in many other ways, such as in the current low-inventory market.